-CoinFabrik was asked to audit the contract for the DreamTeam token and token sale (previously audited).
+CoinFabrik was asked to audit the contracts for the Timvi project.
 Firstly, we will provide a summary of our discoveries and secondly, we will show the details of our findings.
-Summary The contract audited is in the DreamTeam repository at https://github.com/dreamteam-gg/smart-contracts.
-The audit is based on the commit 616ed2538526001d25b75680e4d3bd8f3c4deac2, and […]

 The purpose of this document is to offer different alternatives to reduce gas cost in certain functions of the Money on Chain project.
 These functions when called in a transaction may reach the block gas limit, rendering them unable to be called.